NLO Merging

 4. Subtract phase space points with an extra (real-emission) jet above the merging scale from the POWHEG result, since such configurations have already been taken into account by processing other samples.

-After the cross section estimation step, main87.cc proceeds to perform the actual merging.
+After the cross section estimation step, the actual merging is performed.
 Before explaining this part, we would like to make some comments about K-factors.

-main87.cc is prepared to use fixed K-factors to rescale the weight of tree-level events.
+main162.cc is prepared to use fixed K-factors to rescale the weight of tree-level events.
 This rescaling does not affect the NLO accuracy of the method, and was investigated in [Lon13].
-By default, main87.cc does not use K-factors.
+By default, no K-factors are used.
 However, if the user wants to include K-factors, this can be done by using the following input settings.

 parm Merging:kFactor0j (default = 1.0)